 Colin Firth starred in Weinstein’s Oscar-winning “The King’s Speech,” said in a statement to The Guardian that he was given a “feeling of nausea” when reading the reports about Weinstein.
 “He was a powerful and frightening man to stand up to.
 It must have been terrifying for these women to step up and call him out.
 And horrifying to be subjected to that kind of harassment.
 I applaud their courage,” he said.

-.
-"It was a terrible thing he did,” he said.
+Jeff Bridges addressed the allegations against Weinstein in an interview with the Associated Press.
+“It was a terrible thing he did,” he said.
 “I wish him the best, struggling with his demons.
 But his behavior was terrible.”

-.
-"The shameless behavior of this powerful man found shameless co-conspirators in people … who then tried to push their foulness onto women who are blameless,” she wrote.
+Gretchen Mol had been subject to a number of rumors about her relationship with Weinstein over the years, but the actress spoke out against those rumors in a guest column for The Hollywood Reporter.
+“The shameless behavior of this powerful man found shameless co-conspirators in people … who then tried to push their foulness onto women who are blameless,” she wrote.
 “I hope my colleagues, those women who have been affected by this abuse, can put this poison aside.
 We have no reason to feel ashamed.”

 Christian Slater shared a statement on Twitter, voicing support for the women making allegations against Weinstein and calling on men to support them.
 “No woman should fear for her safety in the workplace,” he wrote.
 “No man should feel immune from the consequences of his actions.
 Accountability is essential to destroy the dangerous and persistent idea that some people are above the law.”

 Blake Lively discussed the allegations against Weinstein in an interview with The Hollywood Reporter, calling them “devastating.”
 “This exists everywhere so remember to look everywhere,” she said.
 “This isn’t a single incident.
 This cannot happen, this should not happen, and it happens in every single industry.”

 Robert Rodriguez has released several films with Weinstein, including “From Dusk Til Dawn,” “Sin City” and “Spy Kids.”
 The director released a statement calling the allegations against Weinstein “truly disturbing.”
 “His repulsive behavior was an abuse of power,” he said.
 “Thankfully, he’s now discovering what true power is.”

 David Thewlis, who recently starred in Weinstein’s adaptation of “Macbeth,” issued a short statement to Buzzfeed saying, “Men like this who equate fame and power with the right to degrade women should be unequivocally condemned, shamed and be seen to suffer the consequences.”

 Chloe Sevigny made her film debut in the Weinstein-produced “Kids” in 1995.
 She condemned him in a statement to Buzzfeed, calling for “casting couch culture” to come to an end.
 “Every woman speaking her truth, and every person who supports that woman, will help that change,” she said.

 James Gunn shared a lengthy Facebook post titled “On Sexual Predators In Hollywood (and the World)” in the wake of the Weinstein scandal, condemning sexual predators in every industry.
 “When someone is coerced sexually it not only affectthat he was s that person, but the lives of those around that person, like rows of dominoes falling in every direction.
 It demolishes trust and comfort in all of society,” he wrote.
-“F---.
+“F—.
 Them.
 All.”

 Ewan McGregor called his “August: Osage County” collaborator a “bully” on Twitter saying that he had “heard rumors” about Weinstein through the years.
 “Weinstein.
 It’s about time this came to light and he is getting just deserts,” he wrote.